Dwight Hall Commons

 New Haven Free Public Library

 Reverend Kevin Ewing (RevKev) founded Baobab Tree Studios and produces the New Haven Story Project.
-This site is a little dated, but the project is going to start back up and has potential for Dwight Hall volunteers to support the story-gathering.
+The project is going to start back up and has potential for Dwight Hall volunteers to support the story-gathering.

 Books